javb99/PlanningCenterSwift/README.md

 1. Implement a feature
 2. Submit a pull request

-### Feature Suggestions:
+### Feature Suggestions
-- Models and Endpoints for the rest of the Services API.
+[] Models and Endpoints for the rest of the Services API.
-- Add sortable and filterable to applicable endpoints.
+[] Add sortable and filterable to applicable endpoints.
-- Models and Endpoints for the other Planning Center products.
+[] Models and Endpoints for the other Planning Center products.
-- POST and PATCH testing and support.
+[] POST and PATCH testing and support.

 ## External Links
 - [Planning Center Developer Documentation](https://developer.planning.center)